tlamart/100-days-of-code/log.md

 **Today's Progress:** Paused CS50x again to work on my little pong like game.

 **Thoughts:** I spent a lot of time on it !
 May be too much, but things are going great and I enjoy it so why not ?!

+### Day 14: January 15, 2025

+**Today's Progress:** No CS50x again today, but huge progress on the game now called "_ponk_", almost a MVP.
+Switch from zerobrain to vscode as text editor.

+**Thoughts:** Already two weeks !
+Time flies when we have fun !